Sharing is caring!

 Those with digestive disorders, in general, are more susceptible to a Vitamin B12 deficiency because typically they are losing a lot of nutrients (both micro and macro) via the passing of too much stool.

-A Vitamin B12 deficiency affects those with SIBO oftentimes because they produce less stomach acid.
+In addition, or alternatively, A Vitamin B12 deficiency affects those with SIBO oftentimes because they produce less stomach acid.
 In order to convert vitamin B12 properly, adequate stomach acid is critical.

 • intestinal dysbiosis

-• leaky gut and/or gut inflammation
+• leaky gut and/or digestive tract gut inflammation

 • atrophic gastritis or hypochlorhydria (low stomach acid)